rushil1904/Crypto-Info-India/README.md

 Giving latest informtation about the various cryptocurrencies using the WazirX API.
 This will serve as the base for making projects like command line tools, bots for messaging platforms like Telegram and Discord etc.

+Find information about major cryptocurrencies(Bitcoin, Ethereum, Dogecoin, Shibu Inu coin, Matic).
+Get a detailed summary or just the latest price of your favorite coin, all using this program.